ooni/ooni.org/content/post/venezuela-blocking-wikipedia-and-social-media-2019.md

 # Blocking of Instagram, Twitter and YouTube

-Last Monday, 21st January 2019, Venezuela Inteligente [reported](https://vesinfiltro.com/noticias/twitter_youtube_instagram_2019-01/)
-the blocking of YouTube, Instagram and Twitter by CANTV.
+Last Monday, 21st January 2019, Conexión Segura y Libre [reported](https://vesinfiltro.com/noticias/twitter_youtube_instagram_2019-01/) the blocking of YouTube, Instagram and Twitter by CANTV.

 The block was presumably motivated by the circulation of videos showing members of the Bolivarian National Guard of Venezuela chanting anti-government slogans and showing solidarity with the opposition.
-Venezuela Inteligente reported that the blocks only lasted for a few hours and ended on the same day, by 9:50 am (GMT-4) local-time.
+Conexión Segura y Libre reported that the blocks only lasted for a few hours and ended on the same day, by 9:50 am (GMT-4) local-time.

-To measure the blocks, [Venezuela Inteligente](https://vesinfiltro.com/) and [IPYS Venezuela](https://ipysvenezuela.org/) coordinated an [OONI Probe](https://ooni.io/install/) measurement campaign, sharing [OONI Run](https://run.ooni.io/) links with Venezuelans to test YouTube, Instagram and Twitter across the country.
+To measure the blocks, [Conexión Segura y Libre](https://conexionsegura.org/) and [IPYS Venezuela](https://ipysvenezuela.org/) coordinated an [OONI Probe](https://ooni.io/install/) measurement campaign, sharing [OONI Run](https://run.ooni.io/) links with Venezuelans to test YouTube, Instagram and Twitter across the country.
 According to Venezuela Inteligente, this garnered large public response, with about 2,100 clicks on OONI Run links since 21st January 2019.